On Big Data

 At any rate, the growing opacity of algorithms is something that should be carefully pondered.
 Today, the performativity of Big Data tools is highly celebrated, even with triumphalism.
 The epistemic power and presumed neutrality of algorithms, which are able to do something unreachable for the human mind, are opposed to the fallibility of human interpretation and decision making.
 However, performativity should not be used as a reason for simply ceding authority and control to machines.

 Bollier, D. (2010).
 The promise and peril of big data.
-Washington, DC: The Aspen Institute.
+The Aspen Institute.

 Bowker, G. (2014).
 The theory/data thing.
 Commentary.
 International Journal of Communication, 8(2043), 1795–1799.

 Knobel, C. (2010).
-Ontic occlusion and exposure in sociotechnical systems (Tesi doctoral), University of Michigan, USA.
+Ontic occlusion and exposure in sociotechnical systems (Doctoral dissertation).
+University of Michigan, USA.

 Note on the pictures